 yum -y install nvidia-driver nvidia-settings

-To do the same in Fedora, perform the following command:
+To do the same in Fedora, using akmod modules, perform the following command:

 Specific driver installations

 For both Fedora and CentOS/RHEL distributions it’s possible to install additional packages and / or variant of the basic kernel modules.
 This paragraph contains some examples.
-Make sure you have the RPMFusion repository enabled if you plan to use akmod kernel modules on Fedora or EPEL if you plan to use DKMS modules on CentOS/RHEL.
+Make sure you have the EPEL repository enabled if you plan to use DKMS modules on CentOS/RHEL.

 akmod kernel module variant (Fedora):